“Sean’s expertise and guidance was key in helping us move ahead with our strategy. His feedback and advice was clear, realistic and insightful.”

 Good Question!
 Guide.
 Strategic questions your nonprofit should ask when crafting a communications plan.

+This is a short workbook on profitable conversations for nonprofit organizations.
 It’s the first in the Good Question! series of practical guides that aim to help small nonprofits and community groups be more strategic by asking strategic questions.

 Or put another way, this is a quick read on why it’s better to have rough answers to the right questions than detailed answers to the wrong questions.
+This guide covers:

 An introduction to communications planning